Kumaraditya18/Collab-Code/README.md

 ---

-### 🎯 Upcoming Features
+### 🔮 Upcoming Enhancements

-- 📝 Code Execution (for selected languages)
+- 💻 Code execution in multiple languages
-- 📜 Version History & Undo
+- 🗃️ File structure + tabs
-- 👥 Authentication (Login/Signup)
+- 🔒 Authentication and private rooms
-- 🌐 Language selection
+- ⏪ Undo/Redo with version history
-- 📁 File structure support
+- 🌐 Language/theme selection

 ---

 ### 🤝 Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request.
-Let's build a better collab platform together 💪
+Pull requests are welcome!
+Feel free to fork the repo and submit improvements or bug fixes.

 ---